remla23-team3/operation/README.md

 You can access the service by visiting `http://localhost`.

 ## Running Grafana
 Apply the grafana.yml with `kubectl apply -f grafana.yml`.
-Setup port forwarding with `kubectl port-forward service/grafana 3000:3000`.
-Go to the dashboard at `localhost:3000`.
+Then after running `minikube tunnel`, visit the dashboard at `localhost:3000`.